-This restriction will also apply to section change requests as well, as a user will not be able to submit a section change request with such errors:
+This restriction will also apply to section change requests as well, as a user will not be able to submit a section change request with such errors (shown below).

-- Attribute-based rule - counts the number of meeting patterns based on the attributes a meeting pattern has.
-The most common example is counting the number of primetime meeting patterns is in a schedule
+An attribute-based rule counts the number of meeting patterns based on the attributes a meeting pattern has.
+The most common example is counting the number of primetime meeting patterns in a schedule.

-- Time-based rule - A time-based rule counts the number of meeting patterns within a certain time frame
+A time-based rule counts the number of meeting patterns within a certain time frame.

 To switch between attribute-based rules and time-based rules, click on the arrow button to the right of the rule name.